 - Schedule A itemizes deductions against your income.
 Many filers take a standard deduction, rather than calculating their itemized deductions, for two reasons: 1) it’s quicker and easier and 2) it actually saves them more money.
-For many tax payers, the standard deduction ($6,100 to $12,000 in 2014) is more than their itemized deduction.
+For many taxpayers, the standard deduction (check out the current standard deduction here) is more than their itemized deduction.
 But if you want to tally up your itemized deduction, you use this schedule to figure up deductions for things like state and local taxes, mortgage interest, and healthcare costs that exceeded a certain percentage of your income.

 - Schedule B notes interest and dividend income.
-This schedule is only required if you made more than $1,500 in interest and dividend income during the tax year.
+This schedule is generally required if you made more than $1,500 in interest and dividend income during the tax year.

 - Schedule C lists income gathered from self-employment.
 There’s a shorter version of this schedule for filers who have very straightforward means of self-employment income.

 - Schedule D lists a filer’s capital gains, and calculates the tax paid on them using reduced tax rates for capital gains.

 - Schedule E shows where a filer reports any income from rental property, royalties, trusts, estates, partnerships, or S-corps.

 - Schedule EIC is used to qualify a filer for the Earned Income Credit, a credit for working tax filers with low wages.

 - Schedule F lists any income related to farming.